quicwg/base-drafts/draft-ietf-quic-transport.md

 dropped packets leading to worse performance compared to rejecting 0-RTT data outright.

-A server MUST either reject 0-RTT data or abort a handshake if the implied values for transport parameters cannot be supported.
+A server MUST either reject 0-RTT data if the restored values for transport parameters cannot be supported.

 When sending frames in 0-RTT packets, a client MUST only use remembered transport parameters; importantly, it MUST NOT use updated values that it learns